samjenkins2001/Frenetix/README.md

 The trajectories are generated according to the sampling-based approach in [1-5] including two different implementations.
 The Repo provides a python-based and a C++-accelerated Motion Planner [Frenetix](https://github.com/TUM-AVS/Frenetix/) implementation.

-# Occlusion-aware Motion Planning

-To try the Occlusion-Ware module, you can find the following readme script in [/frenetix_motion_planner/occlusion_planning/README.md](https://github.com/TUM-AVS/Frenetix-Motion-Planner/blob/master/frenetix_motion_planner/occlusion_planning/README.md).

 # Standard Planner Initialization

 ### Requirements
-The software is  developed and tested on recent versions of Linux and OS X. We strongly recommend to use [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
+The software is  developed and tested on recent versions of Linux.
+We strongly recommend to use [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
 For the python installation, we suggest the usage of Virtual Environment with Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)